SimonMaracine/brick-breaker/README.md

 The engine is made to work on `Linux` and `Windows`.
 I tested the game on `Fedora Linux 39 (Workstation Edition)` (`GNOME` environment, `X11` system) and on `Microsoft Windows 10`, on an `AMD Ryzen™ 5 1600 × 12` CPU and `NVIDIA GeForce GTX 1050 Ti` GPU.
-And I also tested it on an old `Xubuntu Linux` laptop with an `Intel® Core™ i5-4200U` CPU and an integrated `Intel® HD Graphics 4400` GPU.
+And I also tested it on an old `Xubuntu Linux` laptop with an `Intel® Core™ i5-4200U` CPU and an integrated `Intel® HD Graphics 4400` GPU, and the game was played on a few of my friends' Windows machines.

 The project requires `C++17` and `GCC` or `MSVC` compilers.
 I tested it on `GCC 13.2` and `MSVC 19.36`.